Metapolybia cingulata: Description and identification

-M. cingulata presents a mostly dark or black coloration coupled with translucent wings attached to its back.
+Metapolybia cingulata presents a mostly dark or black coloration coupled with translucent wings attached to its back.
 The abdomen is very well defined and stems off a bit from the main body.
 Antennae protrude from the head, curving instead of sticking straight out.
 The only sources of yellow appear to be faint stripes around the abdomen and eyes.

 Distribution and habitat

 This paper wasp is a tropical polygynous wasp that has been observed in many tropical climates.
 M. cingulata can be definitively found in South America, and in countries like Venezuela, Trinidad and Tobago, Colombia, Guyana, Suriname, Brazil, Peru, Bolivia, and Ecuador.
 Their nests are typically found attached to the sides of buildings, firmly attached to one place.

 Nests

 Nests of Metapolybia cingulata tend to be found on or anchored to strong structures such as buildings.
 They typically consist of a comb, an envelope, and supporting structures.